mercyXp/mercyXp/README.md

 # 👋 Hi, I'm Mercy

-An aspiring **Full Stack Developer** with a passion for **DevOps, cloud computing, and automation**.
+An aspiring **Full Stack Developer** with a passion for **DevOps, AI and Data Science**.
 I enjoy solving real world problems through lines of code.
+Focused on building practical projects and growing as a developer.

 - 🔧 Backend & Frontend (MERN, Django)
 - ☁️ Cloud & DevOps (Linux, Bash, Docker)